nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 307
 00:18:55,128 --> 00:19:00,092
-[SPEAKER_02]: We have a confluence knowledge base that's tied into that as well.
+[SPEAKER_02]: We have a Confluence knowledge base that's tied into that as well.

 308
 00:19:00,460 --> 00:19:04,902
-[SPEAKER_05]: And do the clients take a look at the conference pages at all?
+[SPEAKER_05]: And do the clients take a look at the Confluence pages at all?

 309
 00:19:04,882 --> 00:19:07,420